thunks/thunks/README.md

 thunks
 ====
-A small and magical tool that compose all the asynchronous.
+A small and magical composer for all JavaScript asynchronous.

 [![NPM version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]